 Boundaries Are a Form of Self-care

 When you say yes all the time, over-exert yourself, and neglect your own needs, it starts to affect your mental health and most likely will lead to burnout.
-Spend your time doing things you want, how you want them, and watch your sense of fulfillment and life enjoyment go up.
+Spend your time doing things you want, and how you want them, and watch your sense of fulfillment and life enjoyment go up.

 You Don’t Need Anyone’s Permission to Have Boundaries